abdellahhssini/abdellahhssini/README.md

 ###

-<p align="left">✨ Creating bugs since: 2022  <br>📚 I'm currently learning: Docker, Node.js, React  <br>🎯 Goals: Build scalable and secure web applications using Spring Boot and Angular, contribute to open-source projects.  <br>🎲 Fun fact: I once spent hours debugging a problem, only to realize it was caused by a missing semicolon!</p>
+<p align="left">✨ Creating bugs since: 2022  <br>📚 I'm currently learning: Docker  <br>🎯 Goals: Build scalable and secure web applications using Spring Boot and Angular/React, contribute to open-source projects.  <br>🎲 Fun fact: I once spent hours debugging a problem, only to realize it was caused by a missing semicolon!</p>

 ###